3 Weeks Contemporary Circus R&D Project (1 week Prep + 1-2 weeks R&D)

 “Brainfools presents an inventive, often funny ensemble work comprising skilled aerial work, clowning and acrobatics„

-The project is divided in 4 key milestones.
+The project is divided in 3 key milestones.
 Each lasting around a week.
 With 15 creatives involved at different stages.
-Overall this project will reach around 1000 local audience members.

 We’ll start the project by kicking off the creatives and diving in to the research: around 3rd October